Zoetermeer closes budget with its reserve

 With the uncertainty of government revenues, the challenges facing Zoetermeer are greater than ever.
 On the one hand, the city government wants to be able to offer its residents a stable and progressive future.
 On the other hand, the world is changing rapidly.
 Examples are demographic shifts, technological developments and the growing pressure on sustainability and the environment.
 Challenges that Zoetermeer not only wants to face but also turn into opportunities for the future.

 The college considers the creation of a safe, inclusive and livable city of great importance and wants to build a city where everyone has the opportunity to develop.
 Alderman Iedema emphasizes that Zoetermeer is a city with a strong identity and a vibrant community.
 "Together we make the city and together we have to face the challenges.
-When we properly align our priorities with our Future Vision for 2040, this includes Zoetermeer investing in neighborhoods, facilities and infrastructure."
-At the same time, the college wants to be able to continue to respond to future needs of Households with a WOZ value of €300,000 will pay €367 in Zoetermeer in 2025 in OZB and €363 in waste disposal charges (single-person households €123).
+When we properly align our priorities with our Future Vision for 2040, Zoetermeer must invest in neighborhoods, facilities and infrastructure."
+At the same time, the college wants to be able to continue to respond to future needs of Households with a WOZ value of €300,000.
+They will pay €367 in Zoetermeer in 2025 in OZB and €363 in waste disposal charges (single-person households €123).

 In the Perspective Memorandum 2025, the City Council set frameworks for the Program Budget earlier this year.
 The Program Budget provides a clear and detailed overview of financial frameworks, policy objectives and the strategic direction in which Zoetermeer is developing.
 The City Council will meet Monday, November 11, to discuss the Program Budget 2025.